-Bidders line up for Siemens postal machines unit: sources
+Bidders line up for Siemens postal machines unit - sources

-FRANKFURT (Reuters) - Germany's Siemens has received tentative offers for the postal automation and baggage-handling division being sold in its effort to streamline operations and shed non-core assets, two sources familiar with the transaction said.
+FRANKFURT, July 11 (Reuters) - Germany's Siemens has received tentative offers for the postal automation and baggage-handling division being sold in its effort to streamline operations and shed non-core assets, two sources familiar with the transaction said.

 The postal operation, which counts the U.S. Postal Service and Deutsche Post among its customers, has benefited from the growing number of consumers shifting to internet shopping.

 The baggage-handling side of the business makes both software to track luggage and mechanical equipment such as conveyor belts.
 It has installed more than 300 baggage-handling systems at airports all over the world.